 Prosecution, perhaps severe fines including suspension of licence and confiscation of the vehicle are more appropriate.

 Whilst the elderly do obviously become less competent on the roads, in the main they know not to drive in peak traffic and after nightfall.
 And they drive more slowly.
 Having just insured my new car, it's interesting that the rates have fallen significantly that I am a "bejaarde".
 A senior.

-I believe we have to have very good reason to suspend the elderly driver's license.
+I believe we have to have very good reasons to suspend the elderly driver's license.
 The loss of independence will often be a death sentence.

 More about South Africa

 We pay a very heavy price for the gross incompetence of the road traffic inspectorate.
 Good business for Whiplash Chiropractic, but in my experience it's mostly difficult, time-consuming and unsatisfying.
-You can never cure a patient with whiplash chiropractic.
+You can never cure a patient who has had a serious motor vehicle accident.
 No one can.